ngokhoa1202/cs-note/site-reability-engineering/container-engine/artifacts/Containerfile.md

 #dockerfile #docker #ci-cd #operating-system #scripting #bash #shell #file-system #operating-system #software-engineering #software-architecture #computer-network #transport-layer #application-layer

-- Dockerfile is a special file for building Docker image.
+- Containerfile or Dockerfile is a special file for building Docker image.
 - From a base image, docker employs user-defined dockerfile to <mark style="background: #e4e62d;">encapsulate and add new layer</mark> to that image and build a new image for a particular application.
 # Syntax
 ```Dockerfile